The true story relayed here represents the philosophy of our firm, and what motivates us every day to take a stand with our clients.

-Years passed from the time the Barrett & Farahany litigation team first decided to accept the case.
-There has been a transformation -- changing both the team and the client.
+Years passed from the time the Barrett & Farahany litigation team first decided to accept the case and it was resolved.
+There was a transformation -- changing both the team and the client.
 The client was empowered by having Barrett & Farahany fight for her cause.
 Through that fight, the client began to heal.
-Her story will be a part of the public records of the country forever.
-The case has ended.
+Her story is part of the public records of the country forever.

-As the client says goodbye to the firm, the team assembles at their office in Atlanta to see her go.
+As the client said goodbye to the firm, the team assembled at their office in Atlanta to see her go.
 “I will never forget the type of discipline and commitment that it takes to fight power,” she said, “but I want you to know that because of your firm, I will be able to look back and say that once in my life, I gave everything I had for justice.”